Flyga-M/PositionEventsExample/README.md

     }
     _positionEventsModuleManager = moduleManager;

+    // [...] irrelevant parts for this explanation.
+For combined source look at Module.cs

     _positionEventsModuleManager.ModuleDisabled += OnOtherModuleDisabled;

     // [...] irrelevant parts for this explanation.
 For combined source look at Module.cs